computational-cell-analytics/micro-sam/README.md

 **New in version 0.1.1**

-- Fine-tuned segmenta anything models for microscopy (experimental)
+- Fine-tuned segment anything models for microscopy (experimental)
 - Simplified instance segmentation menu
 - Menu for clearing annotations